isomerpages/nlb-sure/_resources-by-format/5b-be-sure-b4-u-share.md

 ---
 layout: leftnav-page-content
-title: Presentations
+title: How to be S.U.R.E. before you share
 permalink: /resources/format/presentations
-breadcrumb: Presentations
+breadcrumb: How to be S.U.R.E. before you share
-collection_name: resources-by-format
+collection_name: Presentations
 ---

 #### How to be S.U.R.E. before you share